 Erica Mitchell, LICSW

 In the course of her 11 year long career in social work, Erica has had experience working with diverse populations in many different settings such as adult corrections, child welfare, charter/public schools, outpatient counseling and home based services.
-She has always been drawn to school social work and is excited to be an additional support to an existing and amazingly supportive team here at School One.
+She has always been drawn to school social work and enjoys working with an amazingly supportive team here at School One.
 The school’s commitment to fostering resiliency of youth, allowing creatives to create, and encouraging youth to reach their fullest potential are all things that will make her feel right at home.

 In her spare time, Erica provides outpatient counseling services to undergrads, grads, and young professionals of color regarding transitional issues such as anxiety related to entering the workforce, adjusting to campus life, social anxiety/peer conflicts, time management, LGBTQ, and school/life balance.

 - Bachelor of Social Work, Rhode Island College